Paris in June (2024 Guide): What to do, Events & What’s On

 Marche des Fiertés LGBT (Paris Pride Parade)

 The Pride Parade has been held annually for forty-one years and at one million annual attendees, it’s also one of the largest Pride Parades in the world.
-Starting at Place de la Concorde at 2 PM, the parade ends at 5 PM in Place de la Concorde, though of course parties carry on well past this time!
+Starting at Place de la Nation at 2 PM, the parade ends at 5 PM in Place de la République, though of course parties carry on well past this time!
+The Paris Pride March 2024 will take place on Saturday 29th of June.

 Enjoy a Seine River Dinner Cruise